tobiaslutz/CS106a_Programming-Methodology/README.md

 + [NameSurfer](https://github.com/tobiaslutz/CS106a_Programming-Methodology/blob/master/CS106a - NameSurfer/39-assignment-6-name-surfer.pdf)
 + [FacePamphlet](https://github.com/tobiaslutz/CS106a_Programming-Methodology/blob/master/CS106a - FacePamphlet/42-assignment-7-facepamphlet.pdf)

-## Setting up Eclipse
+## Setting up Eclipse for *Karel the Robot*
-Some of you taking the class on [Stanford Engineering Everywhere](https://see.stanford.edu/Course/CS106A) might end up in front of a blank screen when compiling the assignment the first time.
-The reason probably is that your Java Runtime Environment (JRE) is newer than version 6.
+These instructions are are merely with regard to the first assignment.
+When compiling *Karel the Robot* the first time, some of you taking the class on [Stanford Engineering Everywhere](https://see.stanford.edu/Course/CS106A) might end up in front of a blank screen.
+It it very likely that your Java Runtime Environment (JRE) is newer than version 6.
 However, the Stanford libraries (at least in the version of [Stanford Engineering Everywhere](https://see.stanford.edu/Course/CS106A)) were written at a time when JRE 1.6 was the most recent one.
 Therefore, you have to **additionally install JRE 1.6 on your computer** and set up your project in Eclipse as follows:

 ### 1. Make a project
 Take the following path in Eclipse: *File* -> *New* -> *Java Project* and fill in the context menu.